zoltraks/energy-core-csharp/docs/GUIDELINES.md

 - **Performance changes**: Update benchmark tests to validate performance improvements or regressions

 **Test Execution Requirements:**
-- **After any code change**: Run all unit tests to verify no regressions
+- **After each code change**: Run all unit tests immediately to verify no regressions
 - **Fix all failing tests**: No code change is complete until all tests pass
 - **Test validation**: Ensure new functionality works as expected before committing
 - **Continuous testing**: Run tests frequently during development to catch issues early